liborpaciorek/tjhlavnice/DEPLOYMENT.md

 - Ubuntu 20.04/22.04 LTS VPS
 - A domain, e.g. `example.com`, pointed to the server IP (A records for `example.com` and `www.example.com`).
-- A non-root user with sudo (shown here as `deploy` but you can use another name).
+- A non-root user with sudo (shown here as `tjhlavnice` but you can use another name).

 ### Install system packages